s0lari/Hornets-Nest/README.md

 Purple Team Security

-This repo will function as a repo for a number of resources that I collate - ill try to keep it tidy! ;)
+This repo will function as a repo for a number of resources/brain dumps that I collate - ill try to keep it tidy! ;)

 # CyberChef Recipes